-Culinary Institute of America Faculty
+Learn more about Culinary Institute of America admissions.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.